BlockHorizons/BlockSniper/README.md

 ## What is this?
 BlockSniper is an advanced world editing tool, based on the idea of VoxelSniper from Mineraft PC softwares.
-BlockSniper allows you to edit your world on a long range, with several different types/shapes.
-The types/shapes are as follows:
+BlockSniper allows you to edit your world on a long range, with several different types and shapes.
+Shapes are the shapes types are being executed in.
+This means that every type can be executed in any shape.

->> Clone types
+>> Shapes
 >
-> Template  > Saves the selected clone in a sharable file.
+> Cube      > Selects a cube area around the target block.
 >
-> Copy      > Virtually saves the selected area to paste later.
+> Sphere    > Selects a sphere area around the target block.
 >
->> Shapes
+> Cylinder (standing) > Selects a *standing* cylinder are around the target block.
 >
-> Cube      > As if minecraft wasn't enough cubes already.
+> Cuboid    > Selects a cuboid area around the target block.
 >
-> Sphere    > Done with trying to build a perfect sphere?
+>> Types
 >
-> Cylinder (standing) > For the people that really want a unique building.
+> Fill      > Basic type, fills up the whole shape with blocks.
 >
-> Cuboid    > Making a cuboid has never been so easy.
+> Overlay   > Lays a layer of blocks over other blocks.
 >
->> Types
+> Layer     > Creates a thin layer of blocks on top of the target block.
 >
-> Overlay   > Get those ugly dirt blocks out of sight.
+> Replace   > Replaces a block for other blocks.
 >
-> Layer     > Make a thin layer of blocks to fix your terrain.
+> Leafblower > Blows away all nearby plants.
 >
-> Replace   > Replace those useless coal blocks for diamond blocks instead!
+> Clean     > Cleans up the landscape, only leaving behind ground.
 >
-> Leafblower > Blow away all those annoying plants.
+> Drain     > Drains all liquid blocks.
 >
-> Clean     > Restore your terrain from all the ugly dirt houses.
+> Flatten   > Flattens the area around the selected block.
 >
-> Drain     > Ever wanted to drain an ocean?
-No?
+> More coming soon!
 >
-> Flatten   > Finally you don't need a flat world for flat terrain anymore.
+>> Clone types
 >
+> Template  > Saves the selected clone in a sharable file.
+>
+> Copy      > Virtually saves the selected area to paste later.
-> More coming soon!
+>
 ## Translation
 BlockSniper has a multi-language system, so everybody can have a good time using the plugin.
 We currently have nowhere near enough translated languages though, and we need your help!
 It is very appreciated if you help translate, so please do so whenever you have time.
 The available languages can be found under resources/languages.